-Annual releases of the four categories of chemical compounds accumulating in the environment that are considered the most toxic (dioxin, lead, mercury, and polycyclic aromatic compounds) declined sharply, and then increased sharply again.
+Annual releases of the four categories of chemical compounds accumulating in the environment that are considered the most toxic (dioxin, lead, mercury, and polycyclic compounds) were falling as a class until 2008, when the trend reversed direction.

 Contaminated Sites

 The total number of identified contaminated sites, and the number that have been remediated, are increasing.